h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Implementations of this specification MUST require TLS version 1.3 or later.

-The use of the ALPN string "radius/1.0" is technically unncessary, as it is largely equivalent to not sending any ALPN string.
+The use of the ALPN string "radius/1.0" is technically unnecessary, as it is largely equivalent to not sending any ALPN string.
 However, that value is useful for RADIUS administrators.
-A system which sends the ALPN string "radius/1.0" is explicitely signalling that it supports ALPN negotiation, but that it is not currently configured to support RADIUS/1.1.
+A system which sends the ALPN string "radius/1.0" is explicitly signaling that it supports ALPN negotiation, but that it is not currently configured to support RADIUS/1.1.
 That information can be used by administrators to determine which devices are capable of ALPN.

 The use of the ALPN string "radius/1.0" also permits server implementations to send a TLS alert of "no_application_protocol" (120) when it cannot find a matching ALPN string.
 Experiments with TLS library implementations suggest that in some cases it is possible to send that TLS alert when ALPN is not used.
 However, such a scenario is not discussed on {{RFC7301}}, and is likely not universal.
 As a result, ALPN as defined in {{RFC7301}} permits servers to send that TLS alert in situations where it would be otherwise forbidden, or perhaps unsupported.